Our Dog Walkers & Pet Sitters are Employees

-Here’s why we do not hire our sitters and walkers as Independent Contractors (IC’s), these guidelines are determined by the IRS:
+Here’s why we do not hire our walkers and sitters as Independent Contractors (IC’s), these guidelines are determined by the IRS:

-We would not be able to instruct our sitters/walkers how to do their jobs.
+- We would not be able to instruct our walkers/sitters how to do their jobs.
 We feel this is important because we have policies in place to ensure customer satisfaction, the pets and clients safety, and the safety of our staff.

 - An Independent Contractor is allowed to have someone else or an assistant perform their work.
-We ensure that all work performed is done only by a qualified, trained and insured pet sitter or dog walker that we have pre-approved, background checked and screened, and trained.
+We ensure that all work performed is done only by a qualified, trained and insured dog walker or pet sitter that we have pre-approved, background checked and screened, and trained.
 We don’t want substitutions, and we don’t think our clients do either.

 - Independent Contractors should work for more than just one firm.
-We want our sitters and walkers loyal to not only SNS but our customers too.
+We want our walkers and sitters loyal to not only SNS but our customers too.

 - Independent Contractors should have their own businesses.
-IC’s should advertise their businesses to the general public as well and should have their own business cards, liability insurance, promotional materials, advertising, phone listing, etc. This is a cost that we take on as a business and don’t want our sitters and walkers to have to take on also.
+IC’s should advertise their businesses to the general public as well and should have their own business cards, liability insurance, promotional materials, advertising, phone listing, etc. This is a cost that we take on as a business and don’t want our walkers and sitters to have to take on also.

-- Our employees- sitters, walkers and office staff, are covered by workers compensation and disability insurance (as well as liability insurance and bonding).
-Hopefully this will never be needed, but in the event something does happen, our staff is covered by our workers compensation and disability insurance.
+- Our employees- walkers, sitters, trainers and office staff, are covered by workers compensation, disability insurance and unemployment insurance (as well as liability insurance and bonding).
+Hopefully this will never be needed, but in the event something does happen, our staff is covered by our workers compensation, disability and unemployment insurance.
 As Independent Contractors, this coverage is not given and leaves the client vulnerable in case of an incident.